 The chapter director performs the actual day-to-day operation of the chapter and administration of the programs.
 The director is usually a nurse, physical therapist, occupational therapist, health educator, medical auxiliary member, or other employee designated as the chapter director.
 Depending on the program's ambitions, this can be a part-time coordinator position with a limited number of schools visited each year, or a full-time position responsible for conducting many school presentations throughout a community, county or region.
 The cost of operating a chapter also varies, depending on staffing needs.
-Major expenses include the salary of the staff coordinator (referred to as the chapter director), VIP speaker fees, and initial equipment investment (e.g., spine and skull models).
-It is helpful if the sponsoring medical center provides for some or all of the chapter director's time, as well as office space, computer, office expenses and auto travel.
+Major expenses include the salary of the staff coordinator (chapter director), VIP speaker fees, and initial equipment investment (e.g., spine and skull models).
+It is helpful if the sponsoring medical center provides for some or all of the chapter director's salary, as well as office space, computer, office expenses and auto travel.
 Otherwise, funding will need to be secured through other means, such as grants, donations or fundraising events.

 The following steps are suggested to establish a chapter: